beakbahama/log/docs/stress.md

 - **The Feet and Legs:** The tension pattern is strikingly asymmetrical.
 The right foot has a key anchor point on the top, slightly to the left and back from the base of the big toe, near the big toe's ball joint.
 From this point, I can feel a distinct "strip" of tension that runs down to the bottom of the ball joint, and another that runs to the front of the big toe.
 It was this entire foot that felt profoundly numb when I reconnected with my body a few years ago, a numbness that, over the past two years, has gradually receded until it is now concentrated primarily around the tip of the big toe.
 Another strip runs from the top of the big toe, along the top of the foot, and up the front of the leg along the shin bone.
 The left foot shares this shin strip, but instead of an anchor point on the top of the big toe, the primary anchor point for the left foot seems to be in different location: on the outside of the foot, back behind the small toe.
 Further study on anchor points in the feet is needed.

+> #### **Synthesis of Major Ideas: A Map of Fascial Adhesions**
+>
-> **Synthesis: A Map of Fascial Adhesions.** The specific points and lines described here align with known anatomical structures, primarily major fascial junctions and myofascial meridians ("anatomy trains").
+> The specific points and lines described here align with known anatomical structures, primarily major fascial junctions and myofascial meridians ("anatomy trains").
 These "anchor points" are areas where multiple lines of connective tissue converge and are known to be common sites for the accumulation of chronic tension.
 The asymmetrical pattern, especially the numbness in the right foot, points to a specific, contralateral neurological pattern of a locked sympathetic state.
 The receding numbness is a classic sign of nerve decompression as the fascial adhesions along the nerve pathway are released.
 This personal, tactile map is a direct, internal confirmation of the external maps created by anatomists and somatic therapists.

 ## Principles of a Lived Anatomy: Key Lessons from the Path of Rediscovery